 When a sewer back-up occurs, the City must first determine its cause.
 The resident is asked to submit his claim within 15 days of the incident and to have the sewer pipe inspected to determine where the blockage of break occurred.
 Should the blockage or break be located on the municipal right of way, the repairs will be made free of charge.
 Should the break or blockage be located on private property, the homeowner will be responsible for having the repairs carried out.

-Click here to consult the by-law concerning applicable rates for sewers (Annexe C) (PDF - 210 KB / French only).
+Click here to consult the by-law concerning applicable rates for sewers (Appendix C) (PDF - 240 KB).

 Water main break - cleaning - rust